 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Significant areas of estimation include estimating the impairment of assets, accrued and contingent liabilities, and future income tax obligations (benefits), among other items.
+Significant areas of estimation include estimating the fair value of intangible assets acquired, the impairment of assets, accrued and contingent liabilities, and future income tax obligations (benefits), among other items.
 Actual results could differ from those estimates and would impact future results of operations and cash flows.